jeffdoubleyou/ubiq-explorer/README.md

 The API backend is written in golang and uses the beego framework.

+### Status ###

+I've been away for a while because I'm busy with life, but I'm trying to get everything fixed.

+Please feel free to donate to cover some costs for keeping this running - UBQ / ETH / ETC. 0x18520a8aaf5142e0d788db696bb46124b2e7bb9b

 ## API Requirements:

 * Go 1.7+ ( only 1.8 has been tested )